———————————————

 Yes, I rather think so, I reply.
 I killed him myself.

 A bright smile appears on Lynly's face a moment before she hugs me, tears in her eyes.
 Turns out she is that ex-girlfriend whom Sibbi wanted captured and brought to him for a terrible revenge.
 Her real name is Svidi.
 She had been hiding here in Ivarsted dreading the day Sibbi would get out of prison and resume his search.
-She swears I can always count on her help should I ever need anything.
+She vows I can always count on her help, should I ever need anything.
 In fact, she has distant but influencial relatives in Morrowind.
 She even thought about relocating there, but she figured the journey might be more dangerous than hiding here, and besides, she likes it much better in Skyrim.
 Yeah, I know the feeling.

 I almost turn to go, but then I ask: "By the way, do you know Svana?"
 Just idle curiosity.